sugarsack/sugar-api/README.md

 # Sugar API

-The API to the Sugar configuration management system.
+The OpenAPI/Swagger-based API subsystem to the Sugar configuration management.